Wednesday, 19 December 2007

 Xavier Gens (director of cult horror, Frontiere(s)) steers his first Hollywood picture with aplomb creating a couple of standout action scenes.
 Agent 47’s escape from a Swat infested hotel and an extended fight in and under a train with other assassins, are pulled off with skill and thankfully steer away from CGI enhancement.
 Mixing gunplay, swordfights and good old fisticuffs, the action is brutal and often bloody.
 Rumour has it the studio interfered and trimmed Gens original cut to make it a little less bloody.
 A shame really, as Hitman could have been a great opportunity to push the envelope and make a really adult action film.
 Still, it’s bloody enough and in these days of watered down everything, we should be thankful.

 If there is a downside to the flick, it seems it has been just a bit too rushed.
 The film doesn’t look or feel as polished as the trailers suggest and while some sequences are well put together (the hotel action scene) others feel sloppy and rushed (the whole restaurant cum assassination scene).
-It’s not surprising as the film only began production back in March and here it is already in cinemas.
 The pace and music do contribute to the adrenaline rush the movie is trying to achieve (it is a chase movie after all) but an extra ten minutes of running time wouldn’t have gone a miss.
 Those expecting a full origin story about Agent 47 may be disappointed also, as little time is given to his back-story and motivations, the narrative concerning itself more with chase/action/double-crossing element.

 It may not be the most original action movie to come along but Hitman does provide an hour and half of solid entertainment.
 It’s got some appealing leads, a couple of tight action scenes and a genuinely fun ending.
 Hitman is recommended to those who can forgive its shortcomings (really, how does a guy wearing no shoes walk into a high priced clothes store and come out with a new suit?) and enjoy the high octane thrills it delivers (that awesome shootout in a night club).
 Here’s hoping a longer and more intense cut is released on DVD.